python/devguide/docquality.rst

 will find various documentation problems that need work.
 Issues vary from typos, to unclear documentation, to something completely lacking documentation.

-If you decide to tackle a documentation issue, you simply :ref:`create a patch
-<patch>` for the issue and upload it.
-If you are worried that someone else might
-be working simultaneously on the issue, simply leave a comment on the issue saying you are going to try and create a patch and roughly how long you think you will take to do it (this allows others to take on the issue if you happen to forget or lose interest).
+If you decide to tackle a documentation issue, you can simply submit a :doc:`pull request <pullrequest>` for the issue.
+If you are worried that someone else might be working simultaneously on the issue, simply leave a comment on the issue saying you are going to try and create a pull request and roughly how long you think you will take to do it (this allows others to take on the issue if you happen to forget or lose interest).